Admission, Costs, and Financial Aid

 Interviews

-An interview is not required for admission, but applicants are encouraged to complete an interview, if possible.
-Admission interviews provide prospective students the opportunity to connect with the Denison community, to learn more about Denison, and to get thier questions answered.
+An interview is not required for admission, but applicants are strongly encouraged to complete an interview.
+Admission interviews provide prospective students the opportunity to connect with an admission staff member and to get their questions answered.
+Additionally, interviews help to provide insight into the applicant's personality and character and allow our admission team to understand how an applicant might fit into the Denison community.
+Learn more about Denison’s approach to admission interviews.

 After being offered admission to Denison and paying the nonrefundable enrollment deposit, students seeking deferred enrollment may request a gap year no later than June 1.
 Requests must be made in writing by emailing the Office of Admission at admission@denison.edu.
 The request must include a clear explanation of why the deferral is being requested and how it is in the student’s best interest.
 Review the full Deferred Enrollment Policy for more information.